Major film studios: 1950–1969

-1970s–1980s
+1970–1989

 The early 1970s were difficult years for all the classic majors.
 Movie attendance, which had been declining steadily since the end of the Golden Age, hit an all-time low by 1971.
 In 1973, MGM president James T. Aubrey drastically downsized the studio, slashing its production schedule and eliminating its distribution arm (UA would distribute the studio's films for the remainder of the decade).
 From fifteen releases in 1973, the next year MGM was down to five; its average for the rest of the 1970s would be even lower.
 Like RKO in its last days under Hughes, MGM remained a major in terms of brand reputation, but little more.
-MGM, however, was not the only studio to trim its release line.
-However, Disney began to ascend towards major status through a resurgence in its animated movies, beginning with The Rescuers (1977), and entering the adult market with The Black Hole (1979).
+Disney by contrast began to ascend towards major status through a resurgence in its animated movies, beginning with The Rescuers (1977), and the studio began to enter the adult market with The Black Hole (1979), its first non-G rated film.

 By the mid-1970s, the industry had rebounded and a significant philosophical shift was in progress.
 As the majors focused increasingly on the development of the next hoped-for blockbuster and began routinely opening each new movie in many hundreds of theaters (an approach called "saturation booking"), their collective yearly release average fell to 81 films during 1975–84.
 The classic set of majors was shaken further in late 1980, when the disastrously expensive flop of Heaven's Gate effectively ruined United Artists.
 The studio was sold the following year to Kerkorian, who merged it with MGM.
 After a brief resurgence, the combined studio continued to decline.
-From the mid-1980s onward, MGM/UA has been at best a "mini-major", to use the present-day term.
+From 1986, MGM/UA has been at best a "mini-major", to use the present-day term.

 Meanwhile, a new member was finally admitted to the club of major studios and two significant contenders emerged.
-With the establishment of the Touchstone Pictures brand in 1984 and increasing attention to the adult live-action market during the early 1980s, Disney/Buena Vista secured acknowledgment as a full-fledged major.
+With the combined output of Walt Disney Pictures, the establishment of the Touchstone Pictures brand in 1984, and increasing attention to the adult live-action market during the early 1980s, Disney/Buena Vista secured acknowledgment as a full-fledged major.
 Film historian Joel Finler identifies 1986 as the breakthrough year, when Disney rose to third place in market share and remained consistently competitive for a leading position thereafter.